nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 * **API:** FastAPI
     * The partner is familiar with the FastAPI technology and used it previously for other projects.
 We chose to use FastAPI to make the project support easier for the partner.
 * **Third-party API:** [Lichess API](https://lichess.org/api)
-    * Lichess API will be used to autheticate users and retrieve user games data for analysis.
+    * Lichess API will be used to authenticate users and retrieve user games data for analysis.
 * **CI/CD:** GitHub Actions
     * All our team members practiced using GitHub Actions for A1 so now it seems like a safe choice of CI/CD technology.
 * **Hosting:** Azure